Back to top

 viewer.setInput(todos);

-// A label to map to
+// create a Label to map to

 Label label = new Label(parent, SWT.BORDER);